andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 For each .Rmd, change the knit_exit chunks to eval = FALSE, and manually check things - just read through.

+Stellako age4s - all SVEs had sst_spring (starts in 1982) or zooplankton (starts
+even later), which means they can't make predictions before 1985, so the MVE cannot either.
+See the .Rmd for more details.

 Bristol Bay
 ***********